-How Much Will LMI Cost for First Home Buyers on the Gold Coast?
+How much is Lenders Mortgage Insurance for First Home Buyers on the Gold Coast?

 The answer to this question will depend very much on your personal circumstances.
 If you’re not far off having a 20% deposit, it could be worth waiting just a little bit longer to avoid it.
 However, if it’s going to take you years of savings to reach that 20% (during which time property prices on the Gold Coast could continue to skyrocket), then it could very well be worth paying LMI so you can buy now.